lucas42/lucos_dns/README.md

 The only exception to this is where the proxy server: a) is running on the same machine as this script, and b) adds an X-Forwarded-For header to the request

 ## Security
 Security here is minimal.
-Using it outside of networks you control is inadvisable, as the current setup is vunerable to reply attacks.
+Using it outside of networks you control is inadvisable, as the current setup is vunerable to replay attacks.
 Consider running any requests on external networks over https to avoid evesdropping.